silvershop/silvershop-shipping/README.md

 ## Architecture

-`ShippingPackage` is a class used to encapsulate shipping data such as weight.
+`ShippingPackage` is a class used to encapsulate shipping data including: weight, dimensions, value, quantity.

 `ShippingMethod` is the base class for different types of shipping calculation.
 These could either be flat rates, table based rates, or a